-MAJOR (11 courses)
+MAJOR (10 courses)

-In addition to taking PHL 1000 (Knowledge, Reality, Self), philosophy majors take ten additional courses including the History of Philosophy Sequence (PHI 3020, PHI 3030, and Phi 3040), five courses numbered 2010 or higher, and two capstone courses numbered 5000 or higher.
-With permission of the Chair, students may substitute certain upper division electives for courses in the History of Philosophy Sequence and seminars in Honors for the capstone courses.
+In addition to taking PHI 1000 (Knowledge, Reality, Self), philosophy majors take nine additional courses including the history of philosophy sequence (PHI 3020, 3030, and 3040) and a capstone course (PHI 5000 or 6000).
+With permission of the chair, students may substitute certain upper division electives for the history of philosophy sequence or the capstone course.